wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 - Not shown (yet) is that the tool can also cut _concave_ radii into the side of the stock.
 It's not possible (without modification) to cut bowls into the _end_ of a part, but that's a less common need anyway.

-- In addition to cutting balls, you can also create quite accurate inside and outside fillets on cylindrical features.
+That is, in addition to cutting balls, you can also create quite accurate concave and convex fillets on cylindrical features.
+[Remember that you can only feed in on the cross slide and swivel the cutter outward, toward the tailstock.
+You cannot move the cutter left, toward the spindle --- it will not cut.]

 - It's convenient to set the swing radius to nominal stock sizes.
-That way, when the outer band of darker un-cut material _just_ disappears, you'll know the pivot is right under the center of the ball that's now perfectly to size.
-For oddball sizes, you'll need to mic the ball to know when you've fed in sufficiently.
+That way, when the outer band of darker un-cut material _just_ disappears, you'll know the pivot is right under the center of a ball that's now perfectly to size.
+For oddball sizes, first turn a cylinder of the correct diameter with a turning tool and mark the surface with dykem or a sharpie so you can track your progress.

 ## About the cutter